Table of Contents

 Pet parents notice their companions' odd behaviors.
 One such quirk is excessive dog drool in some dogs.
 This happens around other dogs too often.

 If you've noticed this happening with your canine buddy, you might be wondering why.
 Let's dive into some potential reasons behind this drooly dilemma.
+If you also notice your dog sniffing your legs or acting unusually around new dogs, body-language clues can help you understand what's going on.

-#1 Anticipation of Play
+#1 Anticipation of Playa0

 Dogs are inherently social creatures.
 When they see other dogs, especially if they're the playful type, they may anticipate a fun play session.
 This anticipation can stimulate salivation, just as humans might salivate in anticipation of a tasty meal.